COSC1127-AI/pacman-contest-cluster/README.md

     * Ability to store replays and logs into [`https://transfer.sh`](https://transfer.sh) service to avoid filling local www space.
     * Ranking generation: 3 points per win; 1 point per tie.
 Failed games are loses.
 Ordered by: points first, no. of wins second, score points third.
 * Handle latest submission per team, by sorting via timestamp recorded in file name.
-* Can resume a partial ran contest.
+* Can resume a partial ran contest or extend an existing contest.
 * Automate tournament using a `driver.py` script and `cron`.
 * Save options into a JSON file `config.json` for future runs using `--build-config-file` option.